CAEP Annual Reporting Measures

 Measure 2: Indicators of teaching effectiveness.
 Supporting Evidence:

 Kentucky Teacher Internship Program Data: Through the 2017-2018 academic year, all teachers in Kentucky completed an internship year where they were assessed on the Kentucky Framework for Teaching, which includes components for student engagement, assessment of student learning, and delivering effective instruction.
 Part of this process included the development of student growth goals and the measuring student progress in their classroom.
 During this process, interns were formatively assessed during two cycles and a summative assessment in a third cycle by their principal, a resource teacher, and a teacher educator on all components utilizing benchmarks for Ineffective, Developing, Accomplished, and Exemplary.
 Successful completion of the internship included a minimum score of developing on all components and leads to professional teacher certification.
 The Kentucky State Legislature terminated funding for the Internship Program in 2018, therefore, this data is no longer collected.
+Because KTIP data is no longer available, the school of education began conducting a self-study measuring completer impact.

 New Teacher Survey Report: This report includes perceptions of student teachers, first and second year teachers, cooperating teachers, resource teachers, and principals (2016-2017 only) of candidate’s ability to meet the Kentucky Teacher Standards.